Contents

 About the Special lssue

 There is presently wide consensus on the fact that the enteric nervous system (ENS) represents a “second brain” for organisms.
-The ENS controls almost all activities of the gut, and it is mainly composed of enteric neurons, enteric glial cells (EGC), and interstitial cells of Cajal (ICC), arranged in a complex neural networks throughout the intestinal wall.
+The ENS controls almost all activities of the gut, and it is mainly composed of enteric neurons, enteric glial cells (EGC), and interstitial cells of Cajal (ICC), arranged in a complex neural network throughout the intestinal wall.
 Among the many complex functions regulated by the ENS, one of the most important is related to the control of intestinal motility.
 Indeed, there is mounting evidence that several of the so-called “functional” disorders are actually due to ENS dysfunction, and should be probably reclassified as “enteric neuro-gliopathies”.

 Published Articles